What Is Modular Building Construction?

 Modular Construction Process – What is Involved?

-The modular building construction process is often compared to LEGO bricks, in that each piece is constructed to fit perfectly with the next piece.
+The modular building construction process is often compared to building with blocks, in that each piece is constructed to fit perfectly with the next piece.
 The end result is a high-quality product constructed in a safe and efficient work environment.
 But how can a building be built to last in such a short amount of time?
 Steps to ensure efficiency, durability and dependability are top priority in modular builds, just as they are in traditional construction builds.Individual modules are typically built between 8′ and 14′ feet wide so they can be transported on the road to the building site.

 Module lengths depend on the overall building configuration, square footage requirement, and site layout.
 They most often range between 30′ and 72′ feet long.
 Here are a couple of simple examples of how to calculate modular building square footage based on the size and number of modules: